 All people (including new employees, students, visitors and contractors) receive a departmental induction which includes information on local fire safety arrangements.

 Those who are able to evacuate themselves should do so and make their way out of the building using the nearest available exit.

 Anyone who feels that they would be unable to vacate any building without assistance should ensure that they inform their line manager, supervisor or other suitably responsible person so that a PEEP (Personal Emergency Evacuation Plan) can be prepared on their behalf.
-Once complete, the PEEP should be retained by the individual’s line manager or supervisor with copies sent to UHSE, Security and the individual concerned.
+Once complete, the PEEP should be retained by the individual’s line manager or supervisor with copies sent to SHEW, Security and the individual concerned.

 - Any student living in University managed accommodation who feels that they would be unable to vacate their residence without assistance should ensure that they inform their Accommodation Manager.
 The Accommodation manager will then need to make sure that a PEEP (Personal Emergency Evacuation Plan) is prepared for the student.
 Students have a responsibility to cooperate with their accommodation manager to enable the PEEP to be carried out.
-Once complete, the PEEP should be retained by the individual’s accommodation manager with copies sent to UHSE, Security and the individual concerned.
+Once complete, the PEEP should be retained by the individual’s accommodation manager with copies sent to SHEW, Security and the individual concerned.

 The University's fire safety evacuation arrangements, including monitoring arrangements, are described in more detail in the Fire Evacuation Safety Standard